Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 Along with the inconvenience, their poop can also damage a local ecosystem and create havoc in gardens.

-That’s because cats are carnivores so their faeces will contain pathogens or parasites – the type that is not present when you use herbivore manure.
+That’s because cats are carnivores, so their faeces will contain pathogens or parasites – the type that is not present when you use herbivore manure.

-The big issue is for those gardeners who are growing their own produce to eat so their food may become contaminated.
+The big issue is for those gardeners who are growing their own produce to eat, so their food may become contaminated.

-To help find a solution, this Property Road guide will show you how to effectively and safely stop a cat from pooping in your garden.
+To help find a solution, this PropertyRoad guide will show you how to effectively and safely stop a cat from pooping in your garden.

-Change your environment to prevent cats pooping
+Change your environment to prevent cats from using your garden as a toilet

 Since you invest money, time as well as hard work into creating a garden you are proud of, it may be worth considering changing your environment.